vuki/WvTable-logue/README.md

 - with the additional, triangular LFO in the oscillator,
 - with the simple envelope generator in the oscillator.

-The effect of all the oscillators is cumulative.
+The effect of all modulators is cumulative.

 It is possible that the modulated wavetable index will go beyond the range 0 to 61.
 In this case, the values outside this range are mirrored (folded).
 For example, 62 becomes 60, -3 becomes 3, etc. This allows for more drastic timbre changes if the modulation depth is high.

 ## Wavetable index envelope

-The oscillator has a simple, two-stage (attack-decay, AD) envelope for wave number modulation.
+The oscillator has a simple, two-stage envelope for wave number modulation.
 Depending on the settings, it may operate as an AD (_attack-decay_) or ASR (_attack-sustain-release_) envelope.
 The envelope generator has three parameters: the _attack time_, the _decay/release time_ and the _amount_ (which may be positive or negative).

 The AD envelope is used if the _decay/release time_ parameter is negative - the absolute value of this parameter is the decay time.
 At the _Note On_ event, the envelope is activated, the wavetable index changes from the base value (set with the _Shape_ controller) to (base + amount) in the attack time, then it immediately goes back to the base value in the decay time.

 The ADS envelope is used if the _decay/release time_ parameter is positive or zero.
 At the _Note On_ event, the envelope is activated, the wavetable index changes from the base value to (base + amount) in the attack time, and stays at this level.
 At the _Note Off_ event, the index goes back to the base value in the release time.

-The amount is expressed in wavetable positions, the maximum modulation is ±100 wave numbers.
+The amount is expressed in wavetable index, the maximum modulation is ±100 wavetable positions.
 Due to the way the _Minilogue xd_ works, when the oscillator is loaded into memory, the display shows that the amount  value is -99%, but the actual value is 0.

-The attack and the decay/release times can be set as parameter values 0-100, which corresponds to the range 0 to almost 10 seconds, and the relation is exponential (see the table below).
+The attack and the decay/release times can be set as parameter values 0-100, corresponding to the range 0 to almost 10 seconds, and the relation is exponential (see the table below).
 The exact equation is: $time = 0.1 * exp(0.046 * param)$.
-Either time may be zero, in that case the envelope transitions to the next stage immediately.
+Either section time may be zero, in that case the envelope transitions to the next stage immediately.
 If both times are set to zero, the envelope does not run.

 | Parameter value           |    0 |   35 |   50 |   65 |   85 |  100 |
 | ------------------------- | ---: | ---: | ---: | ---: | ---: | ---: |